jisotalo/ads-client/README.md

 - Reading symbol and data type information
 - Reading PLC runtime and system manager states
 - Caching symbol and data type information (only read at first time when needed)
-- Automatic updating of symbols, data types and sunbscriptions when PLC program changes or system starts (*NOTE: Not 100 % ready yet, see milestone [Ready for production](https://github.com/jisotalo/ads-client/milestone/1) )
+- Automatic updating of symbols, data types and sunbscriptions when PLC program changes or system starts (*NOTE: Not 100 % ready yet*)

----

 ## Installation